Home Inspection, Roofing

 Let’s consider the benefits of hiring a home inspector who uses a drone.

-A home inspector who utilizes a drone is likely to charge much less than an inspector who manually performs the inspection.
+A home inspector who utilizes a drone will likely charge much less than an inspector who manually performs the inspection.

-Roof inspections without a drone take a long time, require multiple inspectors, heavy equipment such as ladders or scaffolding, and these inspections are dangerous.
+Roof inspections without a drone take a long time and require multiple inspectors and heavy equipment such as ladders or scaffolding, and these inspections are dangerous.

 These factors make a manual roof inspection an expensive exercise.
 The inspector will charge for more time and labor, more staff members, a larger vehicle, more equipment, and more insurance to cover everything in the event of an accident.